From Physics 111-Lab Wiki

 C. What are the effects of the earth’s magnetic field?
 What would happen if the Helmholtz coils where not perfectly aligned with the earth’s field?

 Taking data for this experiment is more straightforward than for any other lab in this course.
 But the experiment deserves more time and thought than most because it illustrates fundamental ideas about quantum mechanics which you probably have only vague notions.
 Take the time to think about what’s going on, and answer any questions that occur to you.
+You should know the equipment and how this experiment is connected to make things work.
+We only give you a starting place you should change the gain and roll off on the amp.
+Check out the scope gain as well.
+Understand the signal flow for this experiment then it will be easy to complete.

 - Look over the block diagram (Figure 1) and check the connections of the equipment carefully (you need not hook up the oscilloscope or the [DS345] yet).
 Make sure you understand what each unit does and that you know the limitations of the equipment (e.g. don’t run the current of the coil higher than 3 A; be sure to understand how the voltmeter and shunt gives you precise current measurements; don’t drive the RF at more than 5 V; don’t heat the bulb over 50o C; etc.) Inspect and open carefully the Rb light box to see its construction.
 Can you explain how the Rb lamp works?
 Be particularly careful of the D1 pass filter.
 It is expensive to replace!
 All pieces in this unit are already in their proper places.
 The large bulb filled with 85Rb and 87Rb should be in the light box.
 You should use different types of Rb bulbs to check the experiment if needed.
 The ratio of the two isotopes in the bulbs containing 85Rb and 87Rb mirrors the natural ratio.